U.S. SEC, in about-face, ends probe of ex-Goldman banker

-NEW YORK (Reuters) - The U.S. Securities and Exchange Commission has dropped an insider trading investigation targeting a former Goldman Sachs investment banker after initially deciding to file a case against him, the ex-banker and his lawyer said on Wednesday.
+NEW YORK, July 2 (Reuters) - The U.S. Securities and Exchange Commission has dropped an insider trading investigation targeting a former Goldman Sachs investment banker after initially deciding to file a case against him, the ex-banker and his lawyer said on Wednesday.

 “I‘m grateful that the SEC took the time to consider all the facts and drop the investigation,” Matthew Korenberg, the former Goldman banker, said.